Samsung F15 5G One UI 7 0 Android 15 Update 2025: Full Review of 55+ New Features & Improvements

 Lock Screen Nav Bar & Live Activities: Instant Controls

-Samsung introduced a clever nav bar at the bottom of the lock screen.
+Samsung made a smart usage of nav bar that became available at the bottom of the lock screen.

-When I play music, start a timer, or use the voice recorder, live activity icons show up in the nav bar.
-Tapping an icon expands the relevant tool—so I get music controls, a running timer, or voice recordings without entering the app or even unlocking the device.
+When I listen to music, turn the timer on or using voice recorder, then the live icons are shown in the nav bar.
+Tapping an icon opens the corresponding tool—so I obtain music control, a running timer, or voices recording without going into the app or even unlocking the phone.

 The same feature appears as a pill-shaped icon on the home screen:

-- Tap it to expand the running activity (e.g., music or timer)
+• Double tap to enlarge the running activity (e.g. music or timer)

-- Swipe left or right to switch between live activities
+• Swipe left or right to change between real time activities

-- Launch the relevant app straight from the nav bar
+• Attain the concerned app directly through the nav bar

 This little change has made my phone feel responsive and smarter in daily situations.